Medicare Part C, also more commonly known as Medicare Advantage, is a bundled “all-in-one” alternative way to receive Medicare coverage.

 For most Medicare Advantage plans, you will likely need to pay a copayment of around $0 to $20 every time you see your primary doctor ($20 to $50 for specialists).
 You will also typically need to pay daily copayments for a portion of your first 5-7 days of any inpatient hospital stay.
 If you have drug coverage included in your Medicare Advantage plan, you will likely also have copays and/or coinsurance obligations for your prescription drugs, which may vary depending on the drugs you take and whether they are generic or branded drugs.

 For Medicare Advantage, some plans will require you to pay a percentage of the cost of service (this will often occur for out-of-network services in PPO plans).
 In-network services are usually a copayment (set dollar amount) basis with exception of some expensive procedures/services.

 Medicare Advantage plans are required by law to limit your out-of-pocket spending.
-In 2022, out-of-pocket costs are capped at a maximum of $7,550 (unchanged from 2021) a year for in-network services and $11,300 (unchanged from 2021) for both in- and out-of-network services.
+In 2024, out-of-pocket costs are capped at a maximum of $8,850 (up from $8,300 in 2023) a year for in-network services and $13,300 for both in- and out-of-network services.
 This is different from Original Medicare, where there is no cap on your 20% share of medical expenses under Part B.

 Do I need Medicare Part C?